 - Wildfires and Their Aftermath: Readers who select this link will open a PDF document on the aftermath of wildfires.
 The document displays images along with text.
 The readers will get statistics in addition to other facts regarding what happens after a fire.

-- Protecting Farms and Ranches from Wildfires - After: At the bottom of the page there is a section entitled "After" that reviews precautions that people can take to limit the dangers associated with the aftermath of a wildfire.
+- Protecting Farms and Buildings From Wildfires - After: At the bottom of the page there is a section entitled "After" that reviews precautions that people can take to limit the dangers associated with the aftermath of a wildfire.
 The page also include information about what people should do before and during a wildfire.